hhuuwa/low-chalkiness-indica-rice/README.md

 This repository organizes the main analysis scripts used in the manuscript, from phenotype processing and variant discovery to population genomics, haplotype analysis, pedigree tracing, and genotype-to-phenotype prediction.

-The layout and presentation style were organized with reference to the public repository [YaoZhou89/TGG](https://github.com/YaoZhou89/TGG).

 ## Overview